-Often with our noses to the grindstone, one of the concerns we have as marketers is forgetting the reason we get up in the morning.
+Often, when we’re working flat out, one of the concerns we have as marketers is forgetting the reason we get up in the morning.
 Namely, our customers (prospects or leads).

 That’s why the Buyer Personas stage is essential: we step into the shoes of our customers: what are they looking for, what do they want and how can we help them?

 Here is a complete guide that can be applied any B2B marketer who wants to define and, above all, use Buyer Personas!

 - The definition of a buyer persona

 - How do you create a persona with B2B?

 - How do you use personas in a marketing strategy?

 A buyer persona refers to the ideal target customer.
 It is a detailed, fictitious portrait of marketing targets: who they are, their tastes, habits, needs, problems etc. This helps you better target your communication and offering.